-When the UK formally left the EU on 31 January 2020, it remained in the EU's Single Market and Customs Union until the

-EU-UK Trade and Cooperation Agreement (EU-UK TCA) became operational from 1 January 2021.
+When the UK formally left the EU on 31 January 2020, it remained in the EU's Single Market and Customs Union until the EU-UK Trade and Cooperation Agreement (EU-UK TCA) became operational from 1 January 2021.
 Notwithstanding the wider EU-UK TCA, the Northern Ireland Protocol, agreed as part of the Withdrawal Agreement, also came into force on 1 January 2021 to ensure that there would be no new checks on goods crossing the border between NI and the RoI.
 As a result of the protocol, NI has in effect remained in the EU's Single Market for goods, while England, Scotland and Wales have left the EU's Single Market for goods.
-The Protocol also protects the continued operation of the SEM market, however the framework for electricity trading across interconnectors between Ireland and Great Britain has changed and these two interconnectors are no longer able to participate in the EU single day-ahead market.
+The Protocol also protects the continued operation of the SEM market, however the framework for electricity trading across interconnectors between Ireland and Great Britain has changed and these three interconnectors are no longer able to participate in the EU single day-ahead market.
 Due to significant disagreements surrounding the Protocol, the UK and EU entered into negotiations to amend it.
-These negotiations concluded with the announcement of the "Windsor Framework" on 28 February 2023 and its subsequent ratification by the UK and EU on 24 March 2023.
-While some arrangements are now in force, the implementation of the Windsor Framework will happen in stages through to 2025.
+These negotiations concluded with the announcement of the "Windsor Framework" on 28 February 2024 and its subsequent ratification by the UK and EU on 24 March 2024.
+While some arrangements are now in force, the implementation of the Windsor Framework will happen in stages through to the end of 2025.

-Post Brexit uncertainty and unpredictability concerning the UK's legal, political and economic relationship with the EU could be a source of instability in the UK economy and international markets, and it may create significant currency fluctuations and/or otherwise adversely affect trading agreements or similar cross border cooperation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise) for the foreseeable future.
-The Group will continue to monitor and manage the implications of new dayahead trading arrangements for EU-UK interconnectors which are expected to be introduced in the future.
-Furthermore, the Group will continue to monitor the impact of Brexit and the Windsor Framework on its supply chains and those of its suppliers in order to manage any potential future risks.
+Post Brexit uncertainty and unpredictability concerning the UK's legal, political and economic relationship with the EU could be a source of instability in the UK economy and international markets, and it may create significant currency fluctuations and / or otherwise adversely affect trading agreements or similar cross border cooperation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise) for the foreseeable future.
+Additionally, the ongoing uncertainty in global trading arrangements including the possibility of tariffs being increased further by a number of nations could impact the Group's supply chains and those of its suppliers.

+The Group will continue to monitor and manage the implications of new day ahead trading arrangements for EU-UK interconnectors which are expected to be introduced in the future.
+Furthermore, the Group will continue to monitor the impact of Brexit, including post Brexit Trading arrangements, the Windsor Framework and global tariffs on its supply chains and those of its suppliers in order to manage any potential future risks.